mariobox/mariosanchez.org-metalsmith/src/articles/minimalmetalsmith.md

 blurb: ""
 ---

 I've been experimenting with [static site generators](http://staticsitegenerators.net) for a few months now.
-I first started with Ruby-based [Jekyll](http://jekyllrb.com/), before settling for Go-based [Hugo](http://gohugo.io), which is what I'm using now to run this site.
-What I like about Hugo is its simplicity, its many blog-friendly features (like tags and pagination), and the fact that it has a very robust documentation, which is key for relative newcomers like me.
+I first started with Ruby-based [Jekyll](http://jekyllrb.com/), before moving to Go-based [Hugo](http://gohugo.io), and now (2017) [Metalsmith](http://www.metalsmith.io/).

-Lately, however, I have been hearing good things about JavaScript and [Node.js](http://nodejs.org) (the ability to run JavaScript in your computer, not just the browser).
-I searched around for a tutorial to build a basic blog in [Metalsmith](http://www.metalsmith.io/), an increasingly popular static site generator built with JavaScript.
-If you want to build a basic Metalsmith site there is no better place to start than this [Metalsmith tutorial](https://www.neustadt.fr/essays/crafting-a-simple-blog-with-metalsmith/) by [Parimal Satyal](http://www.neustadt.fr/).
+Metalsmith is built with [Node.js](http://nodejs.org) (Node gives you the ability to run JavaScript in your computer, something that in the past you could only do on your browser).
+I searched around for a good tutorial to build a basic, minimal blog in [Metalsmith](http://www.metalsmith.io/), an increasingly popular static site generator built with Node.
+The best one I found is this [Metalsmith tutorial](https://www.neustadt.fr/essays/crafting-a-simple-blog-with-metalsmith/) by [Parimal Satyal](http://www.neustadt.fr/).

 I am not going to repeat the instuctions here because you will be better off just checking out the [tutorial](https://www.neustadt.fr/essays/crafting-a-simple-blog-with-metalsmith/).
 I am just going to summarize the main steps: